FRRouting/frr/doc/user/bgp.rst

    directly connected and this knob is not enabled, the session will not establish.

+   If the peer's IP address is not in the RIB and is reachable via the default route, then you have to enable ``ip nht resolve-via-default``.

 .. index:: neighbor PEER description ...
 .. clicmd:: [no] neighbor PEER description ...